 The pros and cons

 Over the next month, I made two more trips to see a total of 15 apartments with different agents.
 My criteria had changed from Italy and I knew what I was looking for.
 I couldn’t afford sea view, but the sea would be close in Nice.
 In Italy, you would need a car.
-In Nice, you could walk everywhere.
+In Nice, you walk everywhere.

 Air transport would be better, too.
 There were more than 10 flights a day to Nice from London.
 Between British Airways, Easyjet, Cityjet and Norwegian, prices would remain competitive.
 And, with a 1.5hr flight, I could easily be in Nice on the weekend and back to work Monday mornings.